nobu-shopify/hydrogen-demo-customerapi-2023-07-28/README.md

 This code is closely following [Using the Customer Account API with Hydrogen](https://shopify.dev/docs/custom-storefronts/building-with-the-customer-account-api/hydrogen).
 Please check it out for step-by-step instructions.

 **Requirements:**
 Set the following EXTRA env variables in Admin -> Hydrogen channel -> (your_hydrogen_storefront) -> More actions -> Storefront settings -> Environments and variables:
 - SHOPIFY_STORE_ID = (your store ID, typically 12-digit number)

+Enable "New customer accounts" in Admin -> Settings -> Customer Account -> Accounts in online store and checkout.

 # Hydrogen template: Demo Store